kj3moraes/movieclip/dataset/README.md

 TMDB_READ_TOKEN=<your-token>
 ```

 You can create a TMDB account [here](https://www.themoviedb.org/) and then make an API key and read token.

+If you want isolation and don't want the dependencies of this process to interfere with your dev env, I recommend using [Poetry](https://python-poetry.org/docs/basic-usage/) and running the With Poetry option under the Running section.

 ## Running

-To run the code for
+To run the code for this dataset generation simply

+### With Poetry

+### Without Poetry

 ## Download

 Instead of do